algolia/instantsearch/CONTRIBUTING.md

 ### Unit tests
 Our unit tests are written with [Jest](https://facebook.github.io/jest/):

-To run a the tests once:
+To run all the tests once:
 ```sh
 yarn test
 ```

-To run the test continuously (useful in dev / debugging):
+To run the test continuously based on what you changed (useful when developing or debugging):
 ```sh
 yarn test:watch # unit tests watch mode, no lint
 ```